Welcome to Victorian Page-

 IMAGES: This is a personal free website, not a subscription one, so if you know my slide lectures please don't expect the same high quality reproduction of images!
 The slides are produced professionally; and whilst I may occasionally use one here, my aims on Victorian Page are simply to offer additional material which adequately illustrates particular points in the articles, and to add a bit of Victorian decoration to break up the text.
 Should you, however, for any reason make use of an image from this site please follow the guidelines under the COPYRIGHT note below.

 REFERENCES: Students working on essays or dissertations may be surprised to see that I haven't included detailed references to my primary sources.
 This is because of my concern about inadvertent plagiarism from websites which contain short quotations and extracts, as this one does.
 If you read an entire essay on line and find an appropriate quotation for yourself that is one thing; but, if detailed references are included in a collection of short extracts it is all too easy to "lift" a telling sentence or paragraph which cost the author much time and trouble to find, and pass it off as the result of your own library researches.
 So if you do happen upon something useful for your assignment here you should find a guideline to my source for you to follow up, or alternatively you may cite this website.
-See COPYRIGHT NOTE below.
+If neither of these is appropriate feel free to ask for more details via the link given at the bottom of this page.
+See also COPYRIGHT NOTE below.

 COPYRIGHT